-On 19 May 2020, National Treasury and SARS published the second revised draft DMTR Bill and revised draft Notice on Expanding Access to Living Annuity Funds.
-These were published to provide early feedback on issues raised through public comment on the revised draft COVID-19 Tax Bills published on 1 May 2020 that were time critical for payroll and other aspects to be implemented in May 2020.
+- On 19 May 2020, National Treasury and SARS published the second revised draft DMTR Bill and revised draft Notice on Expanding Access to Living Annuity Funds. - The second revised draft DMTR bill was published to provide early feedback on issues raised through public comment on the revised draft COVID-19 Tax Bills published on 1 May 2020 that were time critical for payroll and other aspects to be implemented in May 2020. - This draft response document is presented to the joint hearing for consideration.
+It has not yet been approved by the Minister of Finance, who will consider it after being presented with the proposals emerging from this hearing. - This enables the Minister and Committees to take better account of all the proposed changes to the tabled bill before following the procedure to amend Money Bills